cindent

 Which is neat, but I lose the interactive highlighting

-A nice trick to eliminate a whole branch in confusing code is to
+A nice trick to eliminate a whole branch in confusing code is to place

 the cursor on opening brace, then S-v %

-to jump to the
+to jump to the matching brace in a

 visual selection, then d